Mrrvm/os_lusiadas_2/content/artifacts/Azagaia/Povo no poder.md

 Povo no poder, povo no poder
 Povo no poder, povo no poder
 Povo no poder, povo no poder
-Povo no poder, povo no poder
+Povo no poder, povo no poder"